-Knowing involves what appear to be two human intelligences, the consciously intuitive heart and the reasoning faculty of the brain.
+Knowing involves what appear to be two human intelligences, the consciously intuitive heart and the reasoning faculty of the brain, or wherever it is located.
 Perhaps as the first is not positioned near the head, it does not hear reason, so it needs to be developed if you want to become (more) aware of the reality sensed by the heart’s sensitivity to vibration, which is where a few more senses come into action, namely the skin and the bones that pick up both internal and external vibrations and feed them through to the nervous system.
 It could further be maintained that such a welcome process of development would also lead to a more harmonious relationship with the cerebral, which is the domain of education and the “system” we all adhere to, totally or in part.

 The “heart” knows that “I am” because of the constant vibration that pulses in it whilst alive, day in, day out, giving it the intimate conviction of existence.
 This awareness of life as we call it, without clarifying or defining the function, is shared by the heart as part of all that surrounds it in the phenomenal world, a resonance.
 The heart seems to regulate the organism in relation to the rest of nature and ensures the correct function of the metabolism as a function of its immediate environment.
 It all works as a vibrational ONE.

 The brain, at some distance from the heart, knows “I am” because the physical sense-organs in the immediate vicinity inform it that there is a body interacting with its environment, it then assumes the notion of “I” to itself alone, investing the mind-body complex with a stolen identity.